Bio

 Lives & works in Lehi, UT

-I began making quilts in 2003 using my grandmother's sheets.
-I still enjoy creating group quilts with friends, but my main focus now is making dynamic quilts that express my experiences and spirituality.
-After seven years co-founding and co-directing Utah County Modern Quilt Group, I switched focus to academia.
+Most of my work is approachable feminist ethnography.
 My areas of interest are 21st century quiltmaking through the lenses of women's studies, fan studies, and anthropology.
-Other areas within those fields are communitas, pilgrimage, digital community, and the diffusion of innovation.
-I am currently looking at contemporary American quiltmakers and the meanings of their fabric, the Modern Quilt Movement, and the rotary cutter as a symbol of the quilt revival.
+Other areas within those fields are the Modern Quilt Movement, communitas, QuiltCon as pilgrimage, digital community, and self-efficacy.
+I am currently looking at Generation X American quiltmakers as entrepreneurs, fabric changes post-2000, an extended study of the themes of QuiltCon’s annual show, and the rotary cutter as a symbol of the second American quilt revival.

 Curricula Vitae